mikelevins/apis/README.txt

 distributed processing.

-Formerly, Apis was just intended to be a library for messaging between Lisp processes, but it stalled when I found a different development platform for the project I was working on that offered some significant prdocutvity gains.
+Formerly, Apis was just intended to be a library for messaging between Lisp processes, but it stalled when I found that I didn;t need it for the project I was working on.

-I've returned to Apis for another project, and now I find it useful to include more application infrastructure and organize the communication layer around local and remote IPC.
+I've returned to Apis now for another project, and now I find it useful to include more application infrastructure and organize the communication layer around local and remote IPC.